MetteHejberg/Vis_assignment2/README.md

   - The data to use can either be "mnist_784" of "cifar10"

 ## 4. Discussion of Results
 Since the mnist images are 1-d array, I reduced the cifar10 images to 1-d aswell, so I could use the same model for both datasets and in that way compare the model's performance.
-Both the logistic regression classifier and both neural networks perform significantly better on the mnist dataset, and in fact, perhaps a bit surprisingly, the logistic regression classifier performs better than the neural networks (__still true?__).
+Both the logistic regression classifier and both neural networks perform significantly better on the mnist dataset, and in fact, perhaps a bit surprisingly, the logistic regression classifier performs just as well as the neural networks.
 You would probably getter a better performance with something like vgg16 on cifar10 which can take 2-d arrays and 3 color channels (see assignmen 3), which wouldn't work for the mnist dataset.

 It seems that it is difficult to write a single, successful model for two very different datasets and the results definitely reflect this.